EricTalv/vat-checker/README.md

 # Documentation

-This is a VAT-ID Identification application ursing ERPLY's API's.
+This is a VAT-ID Identification application using ERPLY's API's.

 Underneath you'll find all my documentation regarding the app.